 8.3 Remedies we may provide to you at our discretion include (without limitation):

 - (a) information and explanation regarding the circumstances giving rise to the complaint;

 - (b) an apology; or

 - (c) subject to the remainder of this agreement, compensation for loss incurred by you as a direct result of our breach of this agreement (if any).

 8.4 If you have an enquiry or complaint about the application or redemption process for a Trend, then it is best to contact Fundhost at:

 Grosvenor Place NSW 1220

-8.5 If you remain unhappy you can contact the independent Financial Ombudsman Service (FOS).
-FOS is an external dispute resolution body that has been approved by ASIC.
-FOS is an independent body that assists Australian customers in the resolution of complaints relating to members of the financial services industry.
-FOS’ contact details are:
+8.5 If you remain unhappy you can contact the independent Australian Financial Complaints Authority (AFCA).
+AFCA is an external dispute resolution body that has been approved by ASIC.
+AFCA is an independent body that assists Australian customers in the resolution of complaints relating to members of the financial services industry.
+AFCA’ contact details are:

 Your use of the website and these Terms are governed by the law of New South Wales and you submit to the non-exclusive jurisdiction of the courts exercising jurisdiction in New South Wales.

-8.6 FOS can consider claims of up to $500,000 (or higher if you and Fundhost otherwise agree in writing).
-FOS is only able to make a determination of up to $280,000 per managed investment claim (excluding compensation for costs and interest payments).
-These monetary limits and the FOS terms of reference do change from time to time.
-Current details can be obtained from the FOS website (www.fos.org.au).
+8.6 AFCA can consider claims of up to $500,000 (or higher if you and Fundhost otherwise agree in writing).
+AFCA is only able to make a determination of up to $280,000 per managed investment claim (excluding compensation for costs and interest payments).
+These monetary limits and the AFCA terms of reference do change from time to time.
+Current details can be obtained from the AFCA website (www.afca.org.au).
 9 Website and security Website